systemdemo/workshop/workshop/GETTING_STARTED/README.md

 ```

 If you come to our demo, we might have some Linode micro-instances to share.

+## use a container

+You can install podman and then run `./workshopctl build` and then subsequent `./workshopctl run`.

 # Once the machine is up, what do I do?.